boschglobal/Open1722/README.md

 $ make
 ```

+You can also find a toolchain file for ARM-Cortex-M [here](./arm-cortex-m.toolchain).

 ## AVTP Formats Support

 AVTP protocol defines several AVTPDU type formats (see Table 6 from IEEE 1722-2016 spec).